 The Kia Sorento has a nice large dash.
 You can use the two suction mounts I mentioned already as they both come with an adhesive disk so that you can use it on a flat dash surface.
 This option is best for states where mounting to a windshield is illegal.

 A CD player mount is going to work just fine thanks to the Kia Sorento placement.
 I like the Mountek nGroove Universal CD Slot Mount for Cell Phones and GPS Devices which uses a knob on the bottom to secure the mount within the CD player.
 I prefer this mount to others in this category as it will permit a more custom and secure fitting.
 You don’t want the mount to rattle around inside the player.

 A cup holder mount is probably the best place to mount a larger tablet in a Kia Sorento.
 The Arkon Car Cup Holder Mount for Tablets is a nice choice for almost any tablet and fits large tablets all the way up to an Apple iPad Pro.
-This cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
-The cup holder mount fits up to 3.25 inches diameter and that means a Kia Sorento will get along real well with this mount.
+This cup holder mount features an adjustable arm for angling and it swivels into any orientation.
+The cup holder mount fits up to 3.5 inches diameter and that means a Kia Sorento will get along real well with this mount.

 That was one of the easier vehicles to mount a device.
 The only bad location is the seat bolt but you can use any of the other mounting locations without as problem in a Kia Sorento.